-Before adding a new event E_j to C, we check whether this event is already in C. This checking forms a conditional addition that adds E_j to C when $\cos(C, E_j) < 0.5$.
-If Chas a high cosine similarity (≥ 0.5) with E_j , it means that the event is already in C, hence there is no need to add the redundant event.
+Before adding a new event $E_j$ to C, we check whether this event is already in C. This checking forms a conditional addition that adds $E_j$ to C when $\cos(C, E_j) < 0.5$ .
+If Chas a high cosine similarity ( $\geq 0.5$ ) with $E_j$ , it means that the event is already in C, hence there is no need to add the redundant event.
 Similarly, the hypervector W is computed for the "error" events.
-Figure 3 shows the procedure of generating the class prototypes.
-As shown, this procedure is quite simple and can be reused in online learning, providing a rule for enabling the class prototype updates.

-4.3 Single-trial HD classification
+4.3 HD Classification

 After training, C and W hypervectors are stored in the associative memory as the learned patterns of ERP.
 The same encoding algorithm is used for both training and testing (i.e., classification).
-When testing, we call the output of the temporal-spatial encoder a query hypervector (Q) since its label is unknown.
-The query hypervector of a single-trial is then sent to the associative memory to identify its source class.
-Determining the class of an unknown trial is done by comparing its Q hypervector to all learned hypervectors (i.e., C and W) using the cosine similarity.
+When testing, we call the output of the temporal-spatial encoder a query hypervector (Q)since its label is unknown.
+The query hypervector is then sent to the associative memory to identify its source class.
+Determining the class of an unknown ERP event is done by comparing its Q hypervector to all learned hypervectors (i.e., C and W) using the cosine similarity.
 Finally, the associative memory selects the highest similarity among the two measures and returns its associated label as the class that the Q hypervector has been generated from.